magnus-ISU/GospelOfMagnus/gospel.md

 Matthew 26:5
 5 But they said, "Not during the festival, or there may be a riot among the people."

+John 13:1-2
+1 Now before the festival of the Passover, Jesus knew that his hour had come to depart from this world and go to the Father.
+Having loved his own who were in the world, he loved them to the end.
+2 The devil had already put it into the heart of Judas son of Simon Iscariot to betray him...

 Mark 14:3-9
 3 While *Jesus* was at Bethany in the house of Simon the leper, as he sat at the table, a woman came with an alabaster jar of very costly ointment of nard, and she broke open the jar and poured the ointment on his head.
 4 But some were there, *including the disciples,* who said to one another in anger, "Why was the ointment wasted in this way?